Tugu Station, Yogyakarta, Indonesia.

 From the Air

 Yogyakarta (7.79S, 110.36E) lies on the southern slope of Mount Merapi in central Java.
-Adisucipto International Airport (WARJ/JOG) is located 9km east with one runway 09/27 (2,200m).
-A new airport (YIA) is 40km southwest.
-Mount Merapi volcano (2,930m) is visible to the north - one of the world's most active volcanoes.
-The kraton complex is in the city center.
-Borobudur is 40km northwest.
-Weather is tropical - wet season November-April, dry season May-October.
-Volcanic hazards from Merapi are ongoing concern.
+Adisucipto International Airport (WARJ/JOG) sits 9km east with one runway 09/27 (2,200m), while a new airport (YIA) operates 40km to the southwest.
+To the north, Mount Merapi volcano (2,930m) dominates the skyline - one of the world's most active volcanoes.
+The kraton complex occupies the city center, and Borobudur lies 40km northwest.
+Expect tropical weather: wet season runs November through April, dry season May through October.
+Volcanic hazards from Merapi remain an ongoing concern.